EOSIO/eosio-explorer/README.md

 :warning: - In summary, for terminal OSes, headless Chrome (`chrome`) must be available, otherwise you cannot start the GUI.

-If you want to start the tool without the GUI to simply create an EOSIO blockchain environment (`nodeos` and MongoDB setup), please pass the `--server-mode` flag to the `start` or `init` commands.
+If you want to start the tool without the GUI to simply create an EOSIO blockchain environment (`nodeos` and PostgresDB setup), please pass the `--server-mode` flag to the `init` or `start` commands.
 This may be useful for users who run terminal OSes and want to supply their development team with a development environment quickly and painlessly.

 #### Ubuntu 18.04 / Ubuntu 16.04